Project WP #654: WP6 - Supporting Blue Economy: VREs Development [Months: 1-30]

 An important issue is how detailed these datasets are, in terms of their classification on geographical areas.
 Many of them are per European country, and very few are per city or other internal regions of a european country

-#3 Updated by Panagiota Koltsida about 3 years ago
+#3 Updated by Panagiota Koltsida over 3 years ago

 - % Done changed from 20 to 90